 The latest range of Hue lights added to the product line includes a new set of candle-style E14-470 lumen bulbs operating at 4,000 kelvin, equivalent to a 40w traditional bulb.

-These are ideal for traditional candlestick lamps, overhead art deco light fittings and add a classy air to the more open light fittings, ideal for romantic meals or cuddling up on the sofa, when you don’t want necessarily want to feel part of the 21st century.
+These are ideal instead of traditional candlestick lamps that can now be replaced with the philips hue lamp, overhead art deco light fittings and add a classy air to the more open light fittings, ideal for romantic meals or cuddling up on the sofa, when you don’t want necessarily want to feel part of the 21st century.

 There are many hundreds of apps you can use with your Hue or other lighting systems to create fun, funky or stylish effects.
 HueDisco will get any party started without the need for an actual disco ball.
 Lightbow helps to create the most artistic lightscapes imaginable with Hue and other smart lights.